Alcohol and cancer risk

 Drinking alcohol is a cause of cancer.

 The world-leading cancer agency - the International Agency for Research on Cancer (IARC) - has classified alcoholic drinks and the chemical present in these drinks (ethanol) as a Group 1 carcinogen, which means there is no doubt that it causes cancer.

-There is convincing evidence that alcohol can lead to cancers of the:
+There is strong and convincing evidence that alcohol can lead to seven types of cancer.